Welsh Socialist Republican Movement: Police operations and arrests

-Operation Fire
+Operation Tân

-Between October 1979 and September 1980, a series of police raids targeted left-wing and nationalist activists across Wales as part of "Operation Fire" (Operation Tân), ostensibly aimed at finding those responsible for the Meibion Glyndŵr arson campaign against English-owned holiday homes.
-In March 1980, WSRM activists and 30 members of Cofiwn were arrested, with masses of political material confiscated in the search for suspected arsonists.
+Between October 1979 and September 1980, a series of police raids targeted left-wing and nationalist activists across Wales as part of Operation Tân, ostensibly aimed at finding those responsible for the Meibion Glyndŵr (Sons of Glyndŵr) arson campaign against English-owned holiday homes.
+The largest series of dawn raids coincided with Palm Sunday on 30 March 1980, in which around fifty individuals were arrested across Wales.
+Among those detained during the operation were WSRM activists and thirty members of Cofiwn (lit. 'we remember'), with masses of political material confiscated in the search for the arsonists.
+John Barnard Jenkins, the former leader of Mudiad Amddiffyn Cymru (MAC), was a member of the WSRM at the time and was among those arrested.
+Shortly prior to Palm Sunday, both Jenkins and Robert Griffiths had been interviewed regarding the arson campaign for the BBC programme Nationwide on 12 March 1980, during which they outlined the motivations behind the campaign and expressed sympathy for it.
 The police operation also included arrests of Sinn Féin members who were subsequently charged with offences unrelated to the Welsh arson campaign.
 The WSRM's public support for the republican struggle in Northern Ireland had raised alarm bells with the authorities.

 The conspiracy trial

 In May 1982, five people connected to the WSRM were arrested on charges related to explosives allegedly intended for use during the visit of the Prince and Princess of Wales to Wales in October 1981.
 The charges included: